developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Dynamic text logic-complete

 Refactored to use a `switch` statement that checks for a `true` boolean against values up to 3 and then checks ranges for `>=` 4.
 It's more readable and succinct.

+### Animation-WIP and style refinements-WIP

+Adding animations, which are a work in progress.
+Also took the time to refine text styles.